Download the Full Provision Sustainability Report

 Certified CarbonBetter energy plans allow customers to use their energy for good.

 Provision is a retail energy supplier, providing natural gas and electricity to customers in Michigan, Ohio, and Pennsylvania.
 Operating within a deregulated energy market, Provision has carved out a niche in providing its customers with certified CarbonBetter™ energy plans, which provide a unique opportunity for their customers to reduce their carbon footprint without impacting their wallets or significantly changing their lifestyles.
 Provision’s CarbonBetter plans include a commitment to 100% clean energy by automatically offsetting their customer’s natural gas consumption through carbon offsets, investing in clean energy through renewable energy certificates (RECs), and planting trees.
 Provision has a goal of planting at least 100,000 trees on behalf of its customers.

 Provision’s Shift to Energy for Good

-Leveraging their unique position in the energy value chain, Provision began offering CarbonBetter plans in the fall of 2020 as a means to enhance their service offerings by driving long-term environmentally beneficial changes at scale while maintaining competitive rates.
+Leveraging its unique position in the energy value chain, Provision began offering CarbonBetter plans in the fall of 2020 as a means to enhance its service offerings by driving long-term environmentally beneficial changes at scale while maintaining competitive rates.